-Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Kay use different voices in her poems?
+Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Kay explore the experience of loss in her poems?
 In your answer you should refer in detail to three poems from the selection.
-Mark according to the levels of response marking criteria.
-25 OR 8(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Kay's poetic methods and concerns, here and elsewhere in the selection.
+25 Mark according to the levels of response marking criteria.
+OR 8(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Kay's poetic methods and concerns, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.